 Sustainability and Stewardship

-In keeping with our Mission Statement, MCDS seeks to challenge students "to envision and work toward a better world."
-We strive to create ecoliterate students who not only care deeply about the environment but are also highly motivated to take action.
+In keeping with our Mission Statement, MCDS seeks create "an inclusive community of learning that inspires curiosity, empathy and action."
+We strive to create students who not only care deeply about the environment but are also highly motivated to take action.

 The school models sustainable practices through our composting and recycling programs, our efforts to reduce electricity and gas consumption, and by raising awareness among faculty, staff, and students about the need to conserve resources.

-Construction on new "green" campus spaces was completed in winter 2009.
-The new buildings are both a physical manifestation of and an ongoing inspiration for our commitment to creating ecologically literate students and transformative new curriculum around educating for sustainability.
+Our "green" campus buildings/spaces are both a physical manifestation of and an ongoing inspiration for our commitment to creating ecologically literate students and transformative new curriculum around educating for sustainability.

 The "green" features of the new spaces include:

 - Daylighting: A technique to bring in more light into a building (and reduce heat).
 Studies show that daylighting has a positive effect on student performance versus traditional lighting.

 - Improved indoor air quality: Many measures have been taken to eradicate toxic materials normally found in adhesives and paints.
 Carbon dioxide sensors help inhabitants know when to bring fresh air into rooms.